Bill Blankenship: University of Tulsa

 In 2005 Blankenship decided that he wanted to pursue seriously his goal of coaching at the college level.
 Days after winning his third state title in four years, he resigned as Union's head coach (and, later, as its athletic director).
 At the time, Blankenship said that he was resigning, in part, because otherwise potential employers would not believe he would be willing to leave his successful position at Union.
 He spent the following year out of coaching, and then accepted Tulsa Golden Hurricane head coach Todd Graham's offer to become receivers coach at Tulsa.
 After the 2010 season, Graham left Tulsa to become the head coach at Pitt.
 After a brief search, Blankenship was named Tulsa's new head coach on January 14, 2011.
 Blankenship's first two seasons as head coach were marked by success, including a conference championship and Liberty Bowl victory in 2012.
 But over the next two seasons, Tulsa won a total of only five games, and Tulsa fired Blankenship on December 1, 2014.

 Personal life

 Blankenship and his wife Angie are the parents of three sons: Josh, Caleb, and Adam, all of whom played football in high school and college.
 Josh Blankenship played quarterback at Tulsa before transferring to Eastern Washington, where he was a second-team Division I-AA All-American.
 He later played arena football, including three years as quarterback of the Tulsa Talons; after working as an assistant coach at Union and elsewhere, in December 2010 he was named head coach at Muskogee High School.
-Adam Blankenship played at Nebraska and Illinois State, was an assistant coach at Union, and in 2011 joined his father's new coaching staff at Tulsa.
+Caleb Blankenship played tight end for four years at Tulsa, and was named to the John Mackey Award watch list his senior year, awarded to the Best Collegiate Tight End in Division I-A. Adam Blankenship played at Nebraska and Illinois State, was an assistant coach at Union, and in 2011 joined his father's new coaching staff at Tulsa.